-NEP National Education Policy 2020 > Introduction
+NEP 2020 National Education Policy India > Introduction to NVC 2020

-Introduction to National Education Policy 2020
+New National Education Policy 2020 of India

 Education is fundamental for achieving full human potential, developing an equitable and just society, and promoting national development.
 Providing universal access to quality education is the key to India’s continued ascent, and leadership on the global stage in terms of economic growth, social justice and equality, scientific advancement, national integration, and cultural preservation.
 Universal high-quality education is the best way forward for developing and maximizing our country's rich talents and resources for the good of the individual, the society, the country, and the world.
 India will have the highest population of young people in the world over the next decade, and our ability to provide high-quality educational opportunities to them will determine the future of our country.